 Factors that impact the cost of filing bankruptcy

-While the costs of filing for bankruptcy can vary depending on individual circumstances, there are several common factors that can impact the overall cost.
+While the costs of filing for bankruptcy can vary depending on individual circumstances, several common factors can impact the overall cost.
 Understanding these factors can help you better assess the financial implications of filing for bankruptcy.

 Type of bankruptcy: